 Eneroth has been a visiting researcher at the Centre for Studies in Legal Culture (CRS) at The Faculty of Law at Copenhagen University (2011, 2014–2016) with Professor Hanne Petersen and Professor Ditlev Tamm, respectively, The Cluster of Excellence, “The Formation of Normative Orders” at Johann Wolfgang Goethe-Universität Frankfurt am Main with Professor Dr. Klaus Günther (2015), The Faculty of Law at University of Helsinki with Professor Kaarlo Tuori (2011–2013) and at The Department of Public and International Law at The Faculty of Law at Oslo University (2009, 2010) with Professor Asbjørn Kjønstad.

-Eneroth has presented her research at seminars and conferences in the Nordic countries, Europe and the United States of America, for example at The Faculty of Law at Copenhagen University (2014, 2015, 2016), The Department of Public and International Law at Oslo University (2018), Johann Wolfgang Goethe-Universität Frankfurt am Main (2015, 2016), Cardozo Law School (2017), The XXVIII World Congress of the International Association for the Philosophy of Law and Social Philosophy (IVR) (2017), The European University Institute (EUI) (2017) and at The Department of Philosophy of Law and Private International Law at University of Alicante (2019) and at The Max Planck Institute for Social Law and Social Policy (2020).
+Eneroth has presented her research at seminars and conferences in the Nordic countries, Europe and the United States of America, for example at The Faculty of Law at Copenhagen University (2014, 2015, 2016), The Department of Public and International Law at Oslo University (2018), Johann Wolfgang Goethe-Universität Frankfurt am Main (2015, 2016), Cardozo Law School (2017), The XXVIII World Congress of the International Association for the Philosophy of Law and Social Philosophy (IVR) (2017), The European University Institute (EUI) (2017), The Department of Philosophy of Law and Private International Law at University of Alicante (2019) and at The Max Planck Institute for Social Law and Social Policy (2020).